learnbyexample/100_page_python_intro/100_page_python_intro.md

 [[1, 3, 2, 10], [1.2, -0.2, 0, 2], [100, 200]]
 ```

-As an exercise, create a deepcopy of only the first two elements of `nums_2d` object from the above example.
+As an **exercise**, create a deepcopy of only the first two elements of `nums_2d` object from the above example.

 # Dict

 Dictionaries can be thought of as a collection of **key-value** pairs or a **named list of items**.
 It used to be unordered, but recent Python versions ensure that the insertion order is maintained.
+See [this tutorial](https://sharats.me/posts/the-python-dictionary/) for a more detailed discussion on `dict` usage.

 ## Initialization and accessing elements